Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Experimental Verification of our Theoretical Results

-In Appendix \ref{appendix H: Experiments on Over-parameterized Neural Networks}, we present experiments on over-parameterized neural networks.
-While the PL-condition holds in this setting \cite{PLAndNTKBelkin}, it can be difficult to compute the smoothness parameter $L$ (which was the motivation for developing Adagrad-Norm \cite{AdagradNormOriginalAnalysis}).
+In Supplementary \ref{appendix H: Experiments on Over-parameterized Neural Networks}, we present experiments on over-parameterized neural networks.
+While the PL condition holds in this setting \cite{PLAndNTKBelkin}, it can be difficult to compute the smoothness parameter $L$ (which was the motivation for developing Adagrad-Norm).
 Interestingly, our experiments demonstrate that our increasing adaptive learning rate from Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD}, using an approximation for $L$, provides convergence for Adagrad in over-parameterized networks.
-The link to the code is provided in Appendix \ref{appendix H: Experiments on Over-parameterized Neural Networks}.
+The link to the code is provided in Supplementary \ref{appendix H: Experiments on Over-parameterized Neural Networks}.